Pauline Forde, Art Psychotherapist, EMDR, Relational Couples Counselling.

 Sustaining a fulfilling and stable relationship is never easy, especially if one member of the couple has experiences of childhood trauma and now, as an adult continues to be affected by their experience.

-For further information about the Impact of Trauma and my services please visit http://www.fordeassociates.co.uk/
+For further information about my services please visit http://www.fordeassociates.co.uk/

 Training, qualifications & experience